Impactive Capital nominates four directors to Envestnet's board

 Impactive Capital said it unveiled the challenge to Envestnet after its attempt to negotiate just one spot on the company's board for Wolfe was unsuccessful.
 The fund remains open to discussions with Envestnet so that a proxy contest can be avoided, according to people familiar with the matter.

-Shares of Envestnet, which is currently valued at about $3.4 billion, have shed about 23% of their value in the past year compared to an 18% decline in the S&P 500 Index .SPX.
+Envestnet shares, which have shed about 23% of their value in the past year compared to an 18% decline in the S&P 500 Index .SPX, rose 2.2% in early trade on Wednesday on the news.
+The company currently has a market capitalization of about $3.4 billion.

 In its statement, Impactive Capital cited poor profit margins and bad capital allocation among the reasons for Envestnet's underperformance.